abishaekduresh/NGINX-RTMP-Module-Streaming-Server/NGINX - RTMP Live Streaming Server/readme.md

 ## 💡 Usage

 This script automates the setup of an NGINX RTMP server on Ubuntu.
-Save the file as install.sh, then run:
+Download the `install.sh` file and run the following commands to automate the installation:

 ```bash
 chmod +x install.sh